pantheon-systems/documentation/source/content/guides/autopilot/05-troubleshoot.md

 ### Diagnosis

 Site is running a framework that is not Drupal, Drupal 8, or WordPress.
-WordPess Multisite is currently unsupported.
+WordPess Multisite (`wordpress_network`) is currently unsupported.

 ### Solution

 Contact support for assistance if running a framework that is not Drupal, Drupal 8, or WordPress.
-Any other framework is most likely not supported.
+Any other framework, including WordPress Multisite Network is not supported.

 </Accordion>